Cloud-Native-Platform-Engineering/cnpe-community/website/content/en/contribute/community-post-guidelines/index.md

 ## Criteria for Rejection

 ### Misalignment with Group Positions

 Submissions fundamentally misaligned with the positions or values upheld by our group will be rejected.
-With this said, blogs are encouraged to have independent ideas which may at times challenge previous TAG publications, blog posts, or other content.
+With this said, blogs are encouraged to have independent ideas which may at times challenge previous Community publications, blog posts, or other content.
 This is not inherently an issue if the challenge is done using respect and detailed explanation of the data and experiences that led to this change.

 ### Non-Adherence to Community Standards

 Submissions failing to meet our community standards in terms of content quality, relevance, or ethical considerations will be subject to rejection.
 Content must also adhere to the [CNCF Code of Conduct](https://github.com/cncf/foundation/blob/main/code-of-conduct.md).

 ### Feedback and Appeals

 In cases of rejection, contributors will be provided with feedback.
-An appeal process is available for reconsideration, subject to the discretion of our TAG leadership team.
+An appeal process is available for reconsideration, subject to the discretion of our Community leadership team.

 ## Publication Process

 ### Editing and Finalization

 Blog posts may undergo minor editing for clarity, grammar, and format consistency before publication.
 This will be done through PR reviews, suggestions, or adding a commit to the PR.

 ### Notification of Acceptance

 Contributors will be notified of the acceptance of their submission through a GitHub PR approval.

 ### Publication and Promotion

 Published posts will be shared on our platform and may be promoted through our social media channels and newsletters.
-Publication is expected to occur at the date of approval unless a specific date has been previously requested by the author and agreed with the TAG leadership team.
+Publication is expected to occur at the date of approval unless a specific date has been previously requested by the author and agreed with the Community leadership team.

 ## Cross-Posting Policy